-Content Foundation on Cloud is a document management solution enabling knowledge workers or business analysts with: Document Management with version control and compound documents, Content Collaboration with social capabilities, Document review & approval workflows, Ability to integrate content access with multiple repositories, SharePoint integration, Microsoft Office integration, Mobile device support
+This is a solution enabling knowledge workers or business analysts with: Document Management with version control and compound documents, Content Collaboration with social capabilities, Document review & approval workflows, Ability to integrate content access with multiple repositories, SharePoint integration, Microsoft Office integration, Mobile device support.
+Uses include Police evidence management.

 - Document Management